mty22/krunker.io-translations/README.md

 It should also be known without saying that use of tools such as Google Translator or DeepL is **not permitted**.
 If you are found to be using it, you will not be eligible to participate in this project.
 Remember, your work will be seen by thousands of Krunker players, so accuracy is really a important fact with translation work!

-## I've made changes and ready to share them!
+## I've made changes and ready to share them

 Once you've completed your changes, please submit a [Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork):

 Already done the first 3 steps and you need to resync your GitHub repository?
 Check out this guide on [syncing a forked repository](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).

-1. Go to the GitHub repository: https://github.com/mty22/krunker.io-translations
+1. Go to the GitHub repository: <https://github.com/mty22/krunker.io-translations>
 2. In the top right corner, click **Fork**.
 See [this article](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) for more information.
 3. This will fork (copy) the GitHub repository into your own GitHub repository which allows you to work on it.
 4. You have to add the translation file(s) into **your GitHub repository** (main branch).